Dominicp16/Schwimmble/README.md

 return to chrome://extensions and find Schwimmble, then press remove

 STEP 3:
-perform steps 4 and 5 again with the new version folder<br/>
+perform installation steps 4 and 5 again with the new version folder<br/>

 or:<br/>